-Each July, the DRI-Virginia moving average values as compiled and published by DRI/McGraw-Hill DRI•WEFA, Inc. under contract with the department shall be used to update the base year standardized operating costs per case, as determined in 12 VAC 30-70-361, and the base year standardized operating costs per day, as determined in 12 VAC 30-70-371, to the midpoint of the upcoming state fiscal year.
+Each July, the DRI-Virginia moving average values as compiled and published by DRI/McGraw-Hill DRI•WEFA, Inc. under contract with the department shall be used to update the base year standardized operating costs per case, as determined in 12 VAC 30-70-361, and the base year standardized operating costs per day, as determined in 12 VAC 30-70-361, to the midpoint of the upcoming state fiscal year.
 The most current table available prior to the effective date of the new rates shall be used to inflate base year amounts to the upcoming rate year.
-Thus, corrections made by DRI/McGraw-Hill

-Methods and Standards for Establishing Payment Rates-Inpatient Hospital Services fiscal years shall be automatically incorporated into the moving averages that are being used to update rates for the upcoming state fiscal year.
+Thus, corrections made by DRI/McGraw-Hill DRI•WEFA, Inc. in the moving averages that were used to update rates for previous state fiscal years shall be automatically incorporated into the moving averages that are being used to update rates for the upcoming state fiscal year.